dd9jn/rfc4880bis/crypto-refresh.md

 255 | MalleableCFB | cipher-algo, S2K-specifier, IV | CFB(S2K(passphrase), secrets \|\| check(secrets)) | No

 When emitting a secret key (with or without passphrase-protection) an implementation MUST only produce data from a row with "Generate?" marked as "Yes".
-Each row with "Generate?" marked as "No" is described for backward compatibility (for reading v4 and earlier keys only), and MUST NOT be generated.
+Each row with "Generate?" marked as "No" is described for backward compatibility (for reading v4 and earlier keys only), and MUST NOT be used to generate new keys.
 Version 6 secret keys using these formats MUST be rejected.

 Note that compared to a version 4 secret key, the parameters of a passphrase-protected version 6 secret key are stored with an additional pair of length counts, each of which is one octet wide.

 Argon2 is only used with AEAD (S2K usage octet 253).
-An implementation MUST NOT create and MUST reject as malformed a secret key packet where the S2K usage octet is anything but AEAD (253) and the S2K specifier type is Argon2.
+An implementation MUST NOT create and MUST reject as malformed any secret key packet where the S2K usage octet is not AEAD (253) and the S2K specifier type is Argon2.

 #### Symmetric-Key Message Encryption